dendriel/cs-game-utils/SpriterAnimator/README.md

 + SpriterAnimator.cs
 + UnityAnimator.cs

-This is a feature that mimics the Unity animator for Spriter animations.
+This feature mimics the Unity animator for Spriter animations.

 The need for this feature arose when I was migrating unity animations with spritesheets to Spriter animations with bones.
 Spriter exports a whole prefab and provides some methods to control and trigger the animations.
 Its interface is different from Unity's and lack many features from Animator.